 The fact that you knew the dog before it bit you does not exclude you from seeking compensation.
 If you were legally allowed to be on the property where the attack happened, you may have a claim.
 For example, if you came over to your friend’s house after being invited over, you were legally allowed to be on the property.

-Our Portland dog bite lawyers understand you may be apprehensive about seeking compensation after being bitten by a friend's dog.
+Our dog bite lawyers in Portland understand you may be apprehensive about seeking compensation after being bitten by a friend’s dog.
 However, if we validate your claim in a free consultation, we would likely be seeking compensation from his or her insurance company.

 Claims Made by Trespassers

 Trespassers do not have a legal right to be on property.
 That means it is unlikely they would be able to seek compensation from the property owner over injuries that happen while on the property.